Margaret Carter Margaret Carter

 When most people hear self-care, they picture something familiar: a face mask, a hot bath, a scented candle.
 These are beautiful, nourishing temporary acts.
 They soothe the moment, not the vessel.

 Self-devotion lives in an entirely different space.
 It’s not about ticking a box or performing an act.
 It’s about showing up for yourself in a deliberate, intimate, and unyielding way.
-Self-devotion is a relationship…with you.
+Self-devotion is a relationship…with yourself.

 Self-Care vs. Self-Devotion